 SGA meets weekly during the fall and spring semesters.
 Meetings are currently held on Tuesdays from 12:00 - 1:00pm.
 Any student may attend.
 Minutes for these meetings will be available within two weeks of each meeting.
 Contact SGA’s Advisor, Dan Balski, for more information: dan [dot] balski [at] arapahoe [dot] edu (dan[dot]balski[at]arapahoe[dot]edu).

 - The President of SGA is the students' voice to campus administration.
 The President communicates with individuals and groups to ensure that the needs of our students are heard.
 The President also coordinates and presides over all SGA meetings.

 - The Vice President performs the duties of the President in the President's absence.
 The Vice President assists the President in managing the operations of the organization and is responsible for SGA outreach events and programs.

 - The Treasurer is responsible for SGA financial matters and keeps an accurate account of all funds received and spent.
 The Treasurer serves as a custodian of all financial records and funds for SGA.

 - The Secretary serves as the recorder for SGA meetings and is responsible for the production and distribution of meeting minutes.
 The Secretary assists with coordinating logistics for SGA events.

-- SGA’s Senators assist in representing and advocating for the student voice, supporting outreach efforts of SGA, establishing goals for student success, and advancing projects for SGA through individual efforts and committee participation.
+- SGA’s Senators (7 positions) assist in representing and advocating for the student voice, supporting outreach efforts of SGA, establishing goals for student success, and advancing projects for SGA through individual efforts and committee participation.